-There is no evidence to suggest that data breaches will become less frequent or less serious in 2021.
-In fact, as more of the population now works from how the risks are increasing.
+There is no evidence to suggest that data breaches will become less frequent or less serious.
+In fact, as more of the population now works from home, the risks are increasing.
 To counter this threat, organizations really need to upgrade their risk management strategy to pinpoint the reasons why and how so many companies and individuals are being successfully targeted by hackers.

 Enzoic has recently audited over 1,000 corporate domains and found that nearly 20% of real-world user accounts were weak or compromised, and thus highly vulnerable to attacks and represented a serious cybersecurity risk.
 The audit findings revealed that of those with unsafe passwords, 10% of those were using weak passwords (found in cracking dictionaries) while 90% were using compromised passwords (exposed in data breaches).
 This meant that the vast majority of those users’ exact passwords had been exposed.